-The products featured below were developed for social service institutions, clubs, and other non-profit organizations (and before Blade Technologies officially existed).
-To this end, no compensation was accepted, save for a nice dinner or two.
+These products were developed for social service institutions, recreational clubs, and other non-profit organizations.
+To this end, no compensation was accepted, save for an expensive dinner or two.

-This project may seem trivial — and this lengthy "making of" story far out of proportion to its importance — but it shows my life-long love of programming better than any other.
-I was just a free-coding kid, but unknowingly used some quasi-professional methods, juxtaposed as they were against the kind of hacks that were so often required to make things work in ye olden times.
-I miss terribly the thrill of seat-of-your-pants hacking, and would love to find a project that allowed me to experience that again while still supporting my family.
+This project may seem trivial — and this lengthy "making of" featurette far out of proportion to its importance — but it shows my life-long love of programming in crystal-clear resolution.
+I was just a free-coding, mentor-less kid who somehow unwittingly used quasi-professional development methodology — juxtaposed, as it was, against the kind of machine-level hacks that were so often required to make things work back in ye olden times.
+I miss terribly the thrill of seat-of-your-pants keyboard-mangling, and would love to find a project that provides that experience again while still supporting my family.
 If you know of any such opportunity, please share it with me!

-In 1989, our high-school chemistry teacher got the idea to enlist a computer match-making service for a physical science club Valentine's Day fundraiser.
-I was titillated by the concept, but being who I was, insisted on implementing it myself: It just sounded, like, totally bitchin'!
+In 1988, our high-school chemistry teacher got the idea to enlist a computer match-making service for a physical science club Valentine's Day fundraiser.
+I was titillated by the concept, but being who I was, insisted on implementing it myself: It just sounded, like, totally bitchin'.
 (Did I mention this was the '80s?)

-The idea — which was met with considerable excitement — was to distribute to students a questionnaire intended to identify and quantify their individual characteristics via queries falling into four top-level categories: Religious/moral convictions, life objectives, general interests, and romantic expectations.
+The idea — which was met with considerable excitement — was to distribute to students a questionnaire intended to both identify and quantify individual characteristics in four broad categories: Morals and ethics, life objectives, general interests, and romantic expectations.
 Completed questionnaires would form the candidate data pool.
-After analysis, each "client" could purchase a list of "most-likely compatible" romantic partners, with each entry composed of a name, a "confidence factor" for each of the question categories, and an "overall adjusted confidence factor" based on 1) the aforementioned, categorized confidence factors and 2) the "combined importance factors," calculated from the deltas of the priorities assigned to each question category by both the client and each candidate-match.
+After analysis, each "client" could purchase a list of "most compatible" counterparts, including category-specific and overall "confidence factors" for each match.

 A R C H I T E C T U R E A N D I M P L E M E N T A T I O N